Damasque / Masquerouge

 - This covers all events until 1625.
 Data from later graphic novels isn’t taken into account.

 This profile covers a fair bit of ground.
-It doesn’t feel too long since said ground is varied, but we’ve still split it in two halves for smartphone readers.
-The second half is there.
+It doesn’t feel too long since said ground is varied, but we’ve still cleft it in two halves for smartphone readers.

 - Real Name: Baroness Ariane de Troïl.